 Aim for quality of sleep, not quantity of sleep

-If you’re seriously sleep deprived, or even feeling a little fuzzy it could be that the quality of your sleep, not the quantity, is part of the problem.
+If you’re seriously sleep deprived, or even feeling a little fuzzy, it could be that the quality of your sleep, not the quantity, is the problem.
 Factors like eating too soon before bed, light or noise disturbance and room temperature could be interrupting your sleep.
-Ear plugs & eye covers could be a quick fix.
+Ear plugs & eye covers are a quick fix.
 Trading synthetic bedlinen for breathable, natural fibres is another.
 Aim for a cool, tranquil and dark space and minimise clutter.
 Your bedroom should be a haven, rather than a dumping ground or multi-media room.

 Ban and embrace technology

 We all do it.
-As soon as the children are tucked up, we dive onto our screens to send ‘just one email’, finally finish that report or check our Facebook status.
+As soon as the children are tucked up, we dive onto our screens to send an an email, finally finish that report or check our Facebook status.
 Don’t!
-Have a cut off time and be strict with yourself.
-Any sort of WiFi activity or blue light from computer, mobiles or TV screens sends a wake-up call to our brains and bodies.
+Have a cut-off time and be strict with yourself.
+Any sort of WiFi activity or blue light from computers, mobiles or TV screens sends a wake-up call to our brains and bodies.
 Exactly the opposite of what we should be doing.
 That said, there’s also some great insomnia apps that may aid your sleep.

 Have a sleep routine